hanami/guides-v2/docs/application-architecture/containers.md

 end
 ```

-As a result of injection, our component no longer has rigid dependencies - it's able to use any email client, settings object or logger we provide to it.
+As a result of injection, our component no longer has rigid dependencies - it's able to use any email client, settings object or renderers we provide.

 Hanami makes this style of dependency injection simple through an `include Deps[]` mechanism.
-Built into the app container (and all slice containers), `include Deps[]` allows components to use any component in their container as a dependency, while removing the need for any attr_reader or initializer boilerplate:
+Built into the app container (and all slice containers), `include Deps[]` allows a component to use any other component in its container as a dependency, while removing the need for any attr_reader or initializer boilerplate:

 ```ruby title="app/emails/welcome/operations/send.rb"
 # frozen_string_literal: true